-Social media editorial calendars shouldn't limit how often you post to your networks although your posting frequency should be based on what works best on each network and what your audience expects.
-Not everything you post is time-sensitive or date-specific so be flexible.
-Social media calendars are strategic planning tools and resources for content ideas but are not a replacement for in-the-moment conversations.
+Social media editorial calendars shouldn't limit how often you post to your social networks.
+Your posting frequency should be based on what works best on each network as well as what your audience expects.
+Not everything you post is time-sensitive or date-specific, so be flexible.
+Social media calendars are strategic planning tools but are not a replacement for in-the-moment conversations.

-Some essential elements of social media editorial calendar include:
+Some elements of a social media editorial calendar include:

 Dates.
-Break messaging down by week and then by day since social media marketing is a daily effort.
+Your calendar should break messaging down by week and then by day since social media marketing is a daily activity.

 Themes.
-Consider assigning themes to each month or each week, campaign “hooks” that help inform the daily messaging for that time frame.
-A theme might be based on specific company events and news or tied to current events, seasons, holidays or other relevant topics.
+Consider assigning themes to each month or each week.
+Themes can be “hooks” that inform daily messaging for a particular time frame.
+A theme might be based on specific company events and news or tied to current events, seasons, holidays, or other relevant topics.

 Press Releases.
-Often your company's outreach and public messages start with a traditional press release.
-To ensure that your social media marketing efforts support your PR, include the dates and topics of planned releases to inform content you post.
+Often your company's outreach starts with a traditional press release.
+To ensure that your social media marketing efforts support your public relations, make note of the dates and topics of planned releases to guide content you create.